Middle Child

-"Middle Child" (stylized in all caps) is a song by American rapper J. Cole.
+"Middle Child" (Stylized in all caps) in is a song by American rapper J. Cole.
 The song was released on January 23, 2019, through Dreamville Records, Roc Nation and Interscope Records, as the first single from Dreamville's 2019 compilation album, Revenge of the Dreamers III.
 The song was written by J. Cole, T-Minus, Allan Felder, & Norman Harris, and produced by the former two.
 It was serviced to rhythmic and urban contemporary radio on February 5, 2019.
 The track contains a sample from "Wake Up to Me", written by Felder and Harris, as performed by First Choice.
 On the song, J. Cole explores "his place between the old and new generations of hip hop, making him the 'middle child' of rap."

 Background and release

 On January 20, 2019, J. Cole cleared his Instagram page, the next day Cole cryptically posted a series of posts with lines from the song.
 They read: I'm Counting My Bullets, I'm Loading My Clips, I'm Writing Down Names, and I'm Making A List, J Cole later deleted the posts.
 Then, later that same day, Cole announced on social media that he was releasing "Middle Child" on January 23, 2019, at 9:00 PM EST, and uploaded the cover art which featured the song's title capitalized over a static grey background.